Acquiring the skill of reading is “key to success in education and an essential life skill” (Rose, 2009).

 When helping your child with their reading, make sure you choose a time when they’re not too tired.
 Remember that learning to read will take time – be sure to stay patient as your child acquires this new skill.

 As well as your child reading to you, it’s important that you read stories, rhymes, and non-fiction books to them.
 We cannot stress enough how important talk and stories are in developing children's vocabulary and language.
-Below are the Top Ten Tips to help you, as parents, when reading stories to your children.

 Learning to read and reading to learn